HackTX: HackTX 2012

+The university Founder of Capital Factory and veteran Austin tech investor, Josh Baer, commented that this was the largest hackathon he had seen in Austin.

-First place winners, Lynx Labs, developed music visualization software using a Microsoft Kinect sensor and won five Google Nexus 7 tablets.
+The first place winners, Lynx Labs, developed music visualization software using a Microsoft Kinect sensor and won five Google Nexus 7 tablets.
 Second place team won five 23” Samsung monitors for their multi-factor identification physical entry device.
 The third place team developed an automated flashcard application to help students study for tests for the prize of three Apple TV's.
 Special prizes went to the product with the most market potential, TrivialMobile.com, an application that builds a mobile website from information submitted through email.
 The award for most creative project went to a rapid image transformation application for Windows, dubbed ‘Instagram for right-clicking.’
 Twilio gave out two Spheros to a team who built software to control its 200-pound robot using text messages.
 Context.io awarded two ACL Live tickets to a team which built email analytics and visualization software.

 Other supporters included the Murchison Chair of Free Enterprise, UT Events Co-Sponsorship Committee, RideScout, VMWare, ReturnPath, Alsop Louie, Palantir, Microsoft, HomeAway, InfoChimps, Rackspace, Twilio Communications and Indeed.com.

 HackTX 2013

-The second HackTX was held on the University of Texas at Austin's campus in Austin TX, November 15–16, 2013.
-Some of the supports included Microsoft, Google, Andreessen Horowitz, eBay Inc and more.
+The second HackTX was held on the University of Texas at Austin's campus, November 15–16, 2013.
+Sponsors included Microsoft, Google, Andreessen Horowitz, eBay Inc and more.

-HackTX 2013 yielded noteworthy ideas, prototypes, and business plans.
-There were greater than 425 hackers in attendance at the 24-hour event all competing to create the most innovative hack.
-Finalists presented today in front of a room of their peers and judges, Brett Hurt, Josh Baer, and Bob Metcalfe.
+The event included more than 425 participants.
+Finalists presented in front of a room of their peers and judges, including Brett Hurt, Josh Baer, and Bob Metcalfe.